‘DWTS’ Performers Nelly & Daniella Karagach Take The Koala Challenge With Hilarious Results

 Dancing with the Stars competitors Nelly and Daniella Karagach took the Koala challenge, made popular on social media, with hilarious results.
 The duo, who remain in the competition for Season 29 of the reality dance series, had some lighthearted fun in a quick video that displayed their trust in one another.

-The video appeared to have been taken in some off-time from the couple’s time in the studio, where they are perfecting their Rumba to “Nobody Knows” by The Tony Rich Project in anticipation for the Monday, November 2 show.
-This episode of DWTS will be the first this season that will result in a double-elimination.
+The video was uploaded to DWTS‘ Instagram and appeared to have been taken in some off-time from the studio, where the couple is perfecting their Rumba to “Nobody Knows” by The Tony Rich Project in anticipation for the Monday, November 2 show.
+That episode will be the first this season that results in a double-elimination.

-Nelly and Daniella will also compete in a relay dance as reported by The Inquisitr.
+Nelly and Daniella will also compete in a relay dance, as reported by The Inquisitr.
 The duo will be placed in one of three groups based on the ballroom styles they’ve already performed.
 Couples within each section will compete against each other for bonus points.
 Each judge will critique only one group and will rank those twosomes accordingly.
 Finally, bonus points for each dance will be awarded based on these rankings.

 As they prepared for this challenging week of the aforementioned performances, Nelly and Daniella decided to have a little fun.

-This social media trend is when one person clings to their partner with their arms and legs, like a Koala, and climbs from their a center point on their chest, over their back, and under their legs back to their starting point without falling or touching the floor.
-It was created to raise awareness about — and money for — the victims of the ongoing Australian brush fires, and the firefighters battling the blazes.
+This social media trend involves one person clinging to their partner with their arms and legs, like a Koala, and climbing from a center point on their chest, over their back, and under their legs back to their starting point without falling or touching the floor.
+It was created to raise awareness about — and money for — the victims of the ongoing Australian brush fires and the firefighters battling the blazes.

 Daniella wore a gray sweatshirt, black leggings, and socks on her feet to make it easier for her to climb over her partner.
-Nelly donned a black t-shirt and coordinating basketball shorts and sneakers.
+Nelly sported a black t-shirt and coordinating basketball shorts and sneakers.

 Laughing throughout their experience, the two appeared to enjoy themselves as they mastered the difficult challenge.